kyoungholee/kyoungholee/README.md

-hi~ Im kyounghoLee
+hi~ I'm kyounghoLee
-Im developing to make Services that will  improve our lives
+I'm developing to make Services that will  improve our lives

 Here are some ideas to get you started: